danieldreier/tarsnap-packager/README.md

 Simple Vagrant setup that installs Puppet on a Centos 6.4 system

-This sets up a dead-simple one-node puppet system.
+This sets up a dead-simple two-node puppet system - One CentOS 6.4, one Ubuntu 12.04.
 Here's how you use it:

 1. Install Vagrant
 2. Clone this repository
 3. cd vagrant-example
-4. vagrant up
+4. vagrant up centos_server
 5. (wait)

 Now you can play with it.
 Let's install ntp: